Computing Clusters – supporting excellence in computing education

 Computing Clusters are aimed at those schools most in need, particularly those who are within Education Investment Areas, or those with lower-than-average attainment at GCSE or who are not yet offering GCSE Computer Science.

-Express your interest and join the cluster starting in the summer of 2024.
+Express your interest and join a Cluster starting September 2024.

 Self-evaluation is the first step to improvement – to solve problems and make changes, it’s vital to know where strengths and weaknesses lie.
 There’s a massive difference between understanding the state of computing education and being able to do something about improving it.
 The Computing Quality Framework (CQF) helps schools to self-assess the state of computing education provision along 7 dimensions - complete yours now.